thirajpro/thirajpro/README.md

 Get in Touch

 I'm always eager to connect with fellow developers, discuss new ideas, and collaborate on exciting projects.
 Whether you're a seasoned developer or just getting started with Java and Spring, I'd love to hear from you.
-Feel free to reach out to me via [mention preferred communication channels] to connect and explore opportunities for collaboration.
+Feel free to reach out to me via thiraj.dev@gmail.com to connect and explore opportunities for collaboration.

 Thank you for visiting my GitHub page, and I hope you find inspiration in the projects I've shared!